Deep ocean minerals: Research

 In 2013, Taichung University researchers published an extended rat trial.
-The study indicated that 0.1 × DOM, 1 × DOM, and 2 × DOM decreased the systolic and diastolic pressures in spontaneously hypertensive rats in an eight-week experiment.
-DOM has been shown to reduce serum lipids and prevent atherogenesis in a hypercholesterolemic rabbit model.
-The results demonstrated that DSW significantly suppressed serum cholesterol levels, reduced lipid accumulation in liver tissues, and limited aortic fatty streaks.
+The study indicated that deep ocean minerals decreased the systolic and diastolic pressures in spontaneously hypertensive rats in an eight-week experiment.
+Deep ocean minerals have been shown to reduce serum lipids and prevent atherogenesis in a hypercholesterolemic rabbit model.
+The results demonstrated that deep ocean water significantly suppressed serum cholesterol levels, reduced lipid accumulation in liver tissues, and limited aortic fatty streaks.

-In 2014, Qingdao Ocean University, China, published a paper showing when DOM was added to HepG2 cells, it decreased the lipid contents of hepatocytes through the activation of AMP-activated protein kinase, thus inhibiting the synthesis of cholesterol and fatty acid and recommended further investigation for treatment and prevention of hypolipidemic and other lifestyle-related diseases.
+In 2014, Qingdao Ocean University published a paper showing that when deep ocean minerals were added to HepG2 cells, it decreased the lipid contents of hepatocytes through the activation of AMP-activated protein kinase, thus inhibiting the synthesis of cholesterol and fatty acid and recommended further investigation for treatment and prevention of hypolipidemic and other lifestyle-related diseases.

-The DOM research points to it having a possible, positive impact on cardiovascular health.
-However, research findings from the Biomedical Research Institute, Kyungpook National University Hospital, Daegu, Korea, also extend the possible dietary use of DOM as a treatment for metabolic syndrome.
-In 2008, Korean researchers reported DOM could potentially be used as an anti-obesity agent by inhibiting adipocyte differentiation, mediated through the down-regulated expression of adipogenic transcription factors and adipocyte-specific proteins.
+The research on deep ocean minerals points to a possible, positive impact on cardiovascular health.
+However, research findings from the Biomedical Research Institute of Kyungpook National University Hospital also extend the possible dietary use of deep ocean minerals as a treatment for metabolic syndrome.
+In 2008, Korean researchers reported deep ocean minerals could potentially be used as an anti-obesity agent by inhibiting adipocyte differentiation, mediated through the down-regulated expression of adipogenic transcription factors and adipocyte-specific proteins.

-In 2009, the same Korean researchers published a further study on the anti-obesity and anti-diabetic effects of DOM in obese mice.
-The control group received tap water and the experimental group received DOM of hardness 1000 for 84 days.
-The DOM-fed group compared to the control group reported a 7% body weight decrease, reduced plasma glucose levels by 35.4%, and a significant increase in glucose disposal after 84 days.
+In 2009, the same Korean researchers published a further study on the anti-obesity and anti-diabetic effects of deep ocean minerals in obese mice.
+The control group received tap water and the experimental group received deep ocean minerals of hardness 1000 ppm for 84 days.
+The deep ocean mineral-fed group compared to the control group reported a 7% body weight decrease, reduced plasma glucose levels, and a significant increase in glucose disposal.
 The research suggests that the anti-diabetic and anti-obesity activities of DOM were mediated by modulating the expression of diabetes and obesity-specific molecules.
-Taken together, these results provide a possibility that continuous intake of DOM can be of dietary therapeutic value for the treatment of obesity and diabetes.
+Taken together, these results provide a possibility that continuous intake of deep ocean minerals can be of dietary therapeutic value for the treatment of obesity and diabetes.
 In 2013, further diabetes-induced mice study was conducted to establish dosage regimes.
-The researchers concluded that DOM provided a novel activator for glucose uptake.
+The researchers concluded that deep ocean minerals provided a novel activator for glucose uptake.